What to do if your parent or spouse refuses to stop driving

 3. Have a relative or close friend “borrow” the car

 If your older adult’s car isn’t in the garage, they won’t be able to drive it.
-To keep them from getting suspicious, you could arrange for a relative or close friend to borrow the car.
+You could arrange for a relative or close friend to borrow the car to keep them from getting suspicious.

-You don’t have to actually give the car away, that’s just a cover story to get the car out of their sight.
-After that, it’s your decision to keep, sell, or give away the car.
+You don’t have to give the car away; that’s just a cover story to get the car out of their sight.
+After that, you decide to keep, sell, or give away the vehicle.

 4. Hide or “lose” the car keys

-If they ask you where the keys are, pretend that you have no idea.
-You could even help them look and after searching the house, declare the keys hopelessly lost.
-Say that you’ll get a new set, but it could take a while.
+If they ask you where the keys are, pretend you have no idea.
+You could even help them look and, after searching the house, declare that the keys are hopelessly lost.
+Say you’ll get a new set, but it could take a while.

 5. Take the car for repairs

-Your senior may ask why the car has been in the shop for so long.
+Your older adult may ask why the car has been in the shop for so long.
 Be prepared to say something like:

 - A repair part hasn't arrived yet